Managing Applied Overlays

 Remove files

-Section titled “Remove files”repoverlay edit my-overlay --remove oldfile.txtInteractive re-selection
+Section titled “Remove files”repoverlay edit remove my-overlay oldfile.txtInteractive re-selection

 Section titled “Interactive re-selection”Re-run the interactive file selector with current files pre-selected:

-repoverlay edit my-overlay --interactivePreview changes
+repoverlay edit my-overlayPreview changes

-Section titled “Preview changes”repoverlay edit my-overlay --add new.txt --dry-runSyncing changes back
+Section titled “Preview changes”repoverlay edit add my-overlay new.txt --dry-runSyncing changes back

 Section titled “Syncing changes back”If you've modified overlay files in your repo (e.g., edited a symlinked config), the sync command copies those changes back to the overlay source: